 Now, you can sometimes generate maximum intensity in the working muscle momentarily when doing reps, depending on the exercise you’re doing.
 But even when that is possible, it’s obviously not possible to sustain that maximum level of intensity throughout the entire exercise, when doing reps.
 And that’s what you need to do, in order to achieve your goal of generating maximum intensity, and building “maximum muscle in minimum time”.

 So how can you generate “maximum contraction per second” in a muscle, and sustain that maximum level of intensity throughout an entire exercise?
 Obviously “reps” aren’t the answer, as I explained above.
 The solution is simple: static holds.

-Static Holds: the Only Way to Achieve Maximum Intensity, and Build Maximum Muscle in Minimum Time
+how to message people on dating sites Static Holds: the Only Way to Achieve Maximum Intensity, and Build Maximum Muscle in Minimum Time

 What exactly are static holds?
 Static holds are weight-training exercises that are totally devoid of motion.
 When doing static holds, all you have is muscular contraction.
 And that’s all you need to build muscle.